Logitech MX Keys vs Apple Magic Keyboard 2026

 The Apple Magic Keyboard is designed for one device at a time.
 Pairing it with a second Mac is possible but requires re-pairing manually every time you switch.
 Connecting it to a Windows PC works via Bluetooth but loses Apple-specific functions, and the key layout — with its Command key where Windows users expect Ctrl — creates constant muscle memory confusion.

 The Logitech MX Keys is designed for three devices simultaneously.
 The dedicated Easy-Switch button on the top right cycles between three paired devices instantly.
-You can type on your MacBook, press the button, and be typing on your iPad or Windows laptop within 2 seconds — no re-pairing, no Bluetooth menu navigation, no interruption to workflow.
+You can type on your MacBook, press the button, and be typing on your iPad or Windows laptop within 2 seconds — no re-pairing, no Bluetooth menu navigation, no workflow interruption.

 Real-world scenario: a designer who uses a Mac for design work and a Windows laptop for client calls switches between the two 10-15 times per day.
 With the Magic Keyboard, each switch requires opening Bluetooth settings, disconnecting, and re-pairing.
 With the MX Keys, it’s one button press.
 Over a year of daily use, that difference is measured in hours of recovered time.